-After the conference, if the student is placed in the DAEP, the campus behavior coordinator shall write a placement order.
-A copy of the DAEP placement order shall be sent to the student and the student's parent.
+After the conference, if the student is placed in the DAEP, the CBC shall write a placement order.
+A copy of the DAEP placement order and information for the parent or persons standing in parental relation to the student regarding the process for requesting a full individual and initial evaluation of the student for purposes of special education services and individual and initial evaluation of the student purposes of special education services shall be sent to the student and the student's parent.